 An EHT STA follows the rules defined in 11.38.4 (Channel switching methods for a VHT BSS) and the additional rules defined in this subclause.

+NOTE – The BSS operating channel, the primary channel and the operating class can be the same between the new channel and the current channel.

 9.2.4.1.8 More Data subfield